Azure/azure-powershell/src/Cdn/docs/Clear-AzCdnEndpointContent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`CONTENTFILEPATH <IPurgeParameters>`: Parameters required for content purge.
+CONTENTFILEPATH <IPurgeParameters>: Parameters required for content purge.
-  - `ContentPath <String[]>`: The path to the content to be purged.
+  - `ContentPath <List<String>>`: The path to the content to be purged.
 Can describe a file path or a wild card directory.

-`INPUTOBJECT <ICdnIdentity>`: Identity Parameter
+INPUTOBJECT <ICdnIdentity>: Identity Parameter
   - `[CustomDomainName <String>]`: Name of the domain under the profile which is unique globally.
   - `[EndpointName <String>]`: Name of the endpoint under the profile which is unique globally.
   - `[Id <String>]`: Resource identity path